 Don't Stretch Before Exercise

 Many arthritis experts believe that stretching is the most important type of exercise.
 Try to stretch daily but at least three times a week.
 However, it's important that you don't stretch cold muscles.
-Do a light warm up before stretching to loosen up the joints and the ligaments, and tendons around them.
+Do a light warm up before stretching to loosen up the joints, ligaments, and tendons around them.

 Low-Impact Exercise for Joints

 What exercise is good?
-To protect your joints, your best choices are low-impact options like walking, bicycling and swimming.
-That's because high-impact, pounding, and jarring exercise can increase your risk of joint injuries and may slowly cause cartilage damage.
+To protect your joints, the best choices are low-impact options like walking, bicycling, and swimming.
+That's because high-impact, pounding, and jarring exercise can increase the risk of joint injuries and may slowly cause cartilage damage.
 Light weight-lifting exercises should also be included.
 But if you already have arthritis, first speak with your doctor.

 Strengthen Muscles Around Joints